EyasuTeshome/shifttracker/review-guidelines/photo-review-guidelines.md

-# Taking a Professional Photo
+# Review the Professional Photo

 ## Description
 Students take a professional photo in order to later use on their professional online profiles.
 Here, project reviewers will assess the strengths of those photos and provide feedback where necessary.